 - Orthodontics alone can correct bite problems when only the teeth are involved.
 Orthognathic surgery is required for the jaws when repositioning is necessary.

-Dr. Jason Straw uses modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
+Dr. Jason Straw and Dr. Jennifer Jones use modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
 Using comprehensive facial X-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
 This will help you understand the surgical process and the extent of the proposed treatment.